fergbrain/countdown-timer/readme.txt

 = 0.95 =
 Release date: 09/26/2005:

 Fixed a Warning message (thanks to cordney* for the heads up).
-Also changed a few things: If you have �Automatically delete �One Time Events� on, only events that that do NOT have �Display �Time since�� will be deleted.
+Also changed a few things: If you have 'Automatically delete 'One Time Events' on, only events that that do NOT have 'Display 'Time since'' will be deleted.
 Also, the file is now a PHPS file, not zip file.
 Download and copy to your plugins directory, then rename it to .php

 = 0.92 =
 Release date: 09/23/2005:

 This version adds the option to automatically delete One Time Events that have all ready occured.
-If you don�t choose to automatically delete the events, they will be displayed as �Time since� after the event occurs.
-Small issue I�m still working on: events are only erased when you update timer options.
+If you don't choose to automatically delete the events, they will be displayed as 'Time since' after the event occurs.
+Small issue I'm still working on: events are only erased when you update timer options.

 = 0.8 =
 Release date: 07/23/2005:

 This is a backend change.
 The dates.txt file has been replaced with an entry in the WordPress Database.
-Unfortantly, you�ll have to manually transfer your events into the new form.
+Unfortantly, you'll have to manually transfer your events into the new form.
 Once they are in the form, they are automatically sorted, with events ending soonest on the top.

 = 0.7.1 =
 Release date: 05/23/2005: